Using reasoning and critical thinking to analyze human experiences.

 Careers for those with a philosophy degree vary.
 According to the U.S. Department of Labor, the expected job growth rate from 2014 to 2024 for attorneys and economists is 6 percent, while the growth for survey researchers is 12 percent and market research analysts is 19 percent.
 Careers in fields such as political science will be very competitive due to more candidates than available positions.
 In May 2016, the annual median wage for survey researchers was $54,470, market research analysts was $62,560, postsecondary religion/philosophy teachers was $68,360, economists was $101,050, political scientists was $114,290 and attorneys was $118,160.

 LLCC offers the following philosophy degree program to prepare students for transfer to a four-year university.
-Read more about the courses in this program:
+Read more about the required courses for this program:

 Time to completion: 2 years